JennToo/spinalhdl-tech-talk/src/main/tut/Talk.md

 ## Sequential Logic

-- The next state of a sequential logic network depends on on its previous state
+- The next state of a sequential logic network depends on its previous state
 - Synchronous logic is logic that only updates its state on the edge of a clock

 ---